nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: It uses less memory and thus may run faster.
     * Cons: If the execution is stopped halfway, then the newly updated person will contain wrong information.
 It will also be difficult to debug.

-### Find Contacts by Keywords
+### Finding Persons

 #### Implementation

 The find mechanism is facilitated by FindCommand and FindCommandParser.
 It allows users to find contacts using any of their contact details.

 #### Usage